 initiatives for sharing research infrastructure for common projects i.e. shared (bio)technology testing facilities

-Action 1.3: Digital innovation and rollout (not just linked to blue technologies – to be moved somewhere else?)
+Action 1.3: Marine and maritime Digital innovation and rollout (not just linked to blue technologies – to be moved somewhere else?)

 Development (in countries/regions where they do not yet exist and mutual learning and exchange leading to better service in countries/regions where they already exist) & cooperation between digital innovation hubs– DIH network of national/regional hubs functioning as a junction of research/academia, industry, policy actors and civil society.